Davidutro/Resume/resume.md

 **[Baruch College](https://www.baruch.cuny.edu/)**: Program Administrator (2016/01 – 2017/07)

-- Assisted in fundraising efforts by scheduling dinners, identifying potential donors, and writing messages.
+- Assisted fundraising efforts by scheduling dinners, identifying potential donors, and writing messages.
 - Drafted agendas for meetings.
 - Drafted and advised on various documents such as grant proposals, reports, memos, and more.
 - Managed Director's schedule.